15 Quick Reading Fluency Activities, Tips & Strategies to Improve Reading Fluency in Young Readers.

 This article explains more about how to teach reading fluency, in particular.
-If you would like additional or more general strategies, check out this page on how to teach reading.
+(For more general strategies on teaching reading, check out this page on how to teach reading.)

 Before we even begin, let's talk about what reading fluency is exactly.
-Reading fluency is typically defined by the ability to read accurately, quickly, and with proper expression.
+Fluency is typically defined by the ability to read accurately, quickly, and with proper expression.

-Reading fluency is the "proof" that you understand and can convey to listeners what the book or passage you are reading is about.
-Not to be confused with "automaticity" (the ability to automatically recall written words quickly).
-Reading fluency combines automaticity with expression when speaking, which indicates that you understand and are "into" the book.
+Reading fluency is an indicator that you understand and can convey to listeners what the book or passage you are reading is about.
+Hand-in-hand with automaticity (the ability to automatically recall written words quickly), reading fluency combines automaticity with expression when speaking, which indicates that you understand, and are "into" the book.

 So to recap, if you are a fluent reader, you can read:

 Quickly - A child by the end of 1st grade may be expected to read approximately 60 words per minute, increasing as he or she grows.
 The average adult can read about 300 words per minute.

 Accurately - If you are an accurate reader, you have the ability to recall many words by sight, and be able to decode words quickly and efficiently without stumbling, missing, or substituting words in the text.